Central Garden & Pet (NASDAQ:CENTA) Updates FY 2022 Earnings Guidance

-Central Garden & Pet (NASDAQ:CENTA – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share guidance of $3.10- for the period, compared to the consensus earnings per share estimate of $3.10.
+Central Garden & Pet (NASDAQ:CENTA – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+The company provided EPS guidance of $3.10- for the period, compared to the consensus EPS estimate of $3.10.
 The company issued revenue guidance of -.

-Several analysts have recently issued reports on the company.
-JPMorgan Chase & Co. upped their price target on Central Garden & Pet from $47.00 to $49.00 in a research note on Thursday, April 14th.
-Zacks Investment Research raised Central Garden & Pet from a hold rating to a buy rating and set a $45.00 price objective for the company in a research report on Monday.
-Finally, StockNews.com began coverage on Central Garden & Pet in a research report on Thursday, March 31st.
-They set a hold rating for the company.
+CENTA has been the topic of several analyst reports.
+StockNews.com initiated coverage on Central Garden & Pet in a research report on Thursday, March 31st.
+They set a hold rating on the stock.
+Zacks Investment Research raised shares of Central Garden & Pet from a hold rating to a buy rating and set a $45.00 price objective for the company in a research note on Monday, May 9th.
+Finally, JPMorgan Chase & Co. increased their target price on shares of Central Garden & Pet from $47.00 to $49.00 in a research note on Thursday, April 14th.

 About Central Garden & Pet (Get Rating)